-Un-Excused Absence:
+Unexcused Absence:

-When an absence is not excused by one of the reasons above, an email sent by a parent or legal guardian to frontdesk@shilohsaints.org may be used to excuse an absence for each of the first five (5) unexcused absences per semester.
+When an absence is not excused, an email sent by a parent or legal guardian to frontdesk@shilohsaints.org may be used to excuse an absence.
 Parents are strongly discouraged from taking students out of school for any reason other than family emergencies.